flowroute/flowroute-numbers-python/README.md

 The Inbound Routes Controller contains the methods required to view all of your existing inbound routes and to create new inbound routes.

-#### list(self,limit=None,page=None)
+#### `list(self,limit=None,page=None)`<a name"listroutes"></a>

 The list method is used to return all of the existing inbound routes from your Flowroute account.
+From the list, you can retrieve the names and types of routes to apply to or update a phone number.

 ##### Usage